BOLL7708/stabled_bot/help/spam.md

 * `on`: Turn on the spam mode in the current channel.
 * `off`: Turn off the spam mode in the current channel.
-* `thread`: Create a private thread for the spam mode, it takes an optional `title` option that names the thread.

 When enabled in a channel this mode has the bot listen to each posted message and uses it as a prompt.
 The exception is if you reply to an existing message, those messages will be ignored, and it's how to interact in the channel without causing generations.